nasa-fornax/fornax-documentation/documentation/compute_environments.md

 :::{note}
 Note that packages installed this way are added in the global `$ENV_DIR` folder, which is reset when you start a new session.
 It is highly recommended that you [create a new environment](#create-new-env) if you want to install new packages.
+In this case, the environment is added to $USER_ENV_DIR
 :::
 To add packages to a currently installed environment, you install them with `pip` (or the faster `uv pip`) after activating the relevant environment.